-Describe existing hazardous chemicals/conditions that might affect project development and design.
+2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-None known.
+A crossing of the Williams natural gas pipeline will be required as a part of the project.
 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
 None will be stored, used, or produced.